ibm-cloud-docs/containers/cs_troubleshoot_storage.md

    If the command returns `ibm.io/object-store-endpoint: NA`, your cluster is deployed in a location that is supported in {{site.data.keyword.containerlong_notm}} but is not yet supported by the {{site.data.keyword.cos_full_notm}} plug-in.
 To add the location to the {{site.data.keyword.containerlong_notm}}, post a question in our public Slack or open an {{site.data.keyword.cloud_notm}} support case.
 For more information, see [Getting help and support](/docs/containers?topic=containers-cs_troubleshoot#ts_getting_help).

-2. If you manually added the s3fs API endpoint with the `ibm.io/endpoint` annotation or the IAM API endpoint with the `ibm.io/iam-endpoint` annotaion in your PVC, make sure that you added the endpoints in the format `https://<s3fs_api_endpoint>` and `https://<iam_api_endpoint>`.
+2. If you manually added the s3fs API endpoint with the `ibm.io/endpoint` annotation or the IAM API endpoint with the `ibm.io/iam-endpoint` annotation in your PVC, make sure that you added the endpoints in the format `https://<s3fs_api_endpoint>` and `https://<iam_api_endpoint>`.
 The annotation overwrites the API endpoints that are automatically set by the `ibmc` plug-in in the {{site.data.keyword.cos_full_notm}} storage classes.
    ```
    kubectl describe pvc <pvc_name>
    ```